-While behemoths like Amazon and Walmart have more than doubled their profits in 2020 (raking in an estimated $133 billion in combined revenue), small business owners have been fighting to keep the lights on.
-This winter, rather than throw your money into the hands of big businesses, we encourage you to check out our holiday gift guide and shop these women-owned companies instead.
-From handcrafted olive oils to woven bags that support global artisans, these gifts both impress and put money in the hands of female entrepreneurs.
+While behemoths like Amazon and Walmart have more than doubled their profits in recent years (raking in an estimated $133 billion in combined revenue), small business owners have been fighting to keep the lights on.
+This winter, rather than throw your money into the hands of big businesses, we encourage you to check out our holiday gift guide and shop from these women-owned companies instead.
+From handcrafted olive oils to woven bags that support global artisans, these gifts both impress and put money into the hands of female entrepreneurs.

 Gifts for foodies & cooks